xaolanx/hjem-rum/docs/TESTING.md

 ## Writing tests

-Tests for Hjem Rum are written just like any other test, so it might be worth to take a read at how NixOS tests work. [nix.dev] provides a [useful guide](https://nix.dev/tutorials/nixos/integration-testing-using-virtual-machines.html), as does the [NixOs Manual](https://nixos.org/manual/nixos/stable/index.html#sec-calling-nixos-tests)[^1], both detailing how to use the framework.
+Tests for Hjem Rum are written just like any other test, so it might be worth to take a read at how NixOS tests work. [nix.dev] provides a [useful guide][nixdev-testing], as does the [NixOS Manual][nixos-running-tests][^1], both detailing how to use the framework.

 Our test system has some pre-defined things aiming at avoid boilerplate code: